leo0514/vpc-on-classic-network/vpc-security.md

 When a customer creates a VSI, he or she can associate one or more security groups with that VSI.
 Given the correct permissions, customers can modify security group rules using the IBM Console, the CLI, or the API.

-For more information about how to create a VSI that uses security groups, and more about the capabilities of security groups, please refer to our [security groups guide](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups).
+For more information about how to create a VSI that uses security groups, and more about the capabilities of security groups, refer to our [security groups guide](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups).

 ### End-to-end encryption
 {: #end-to-end-encryption}